jhpyle/docassemble/_docs/helloworld.md

 have made further modifications and you have a new version you want to make available again, you can just click the "Install" button again.

-For serious deployments of interviews, [it is recommended] that you use separate "development" and "production" servers.
+For serious deployment of Stewards, [it is recommended] that you use separate "development" and "production" [servers].

 Another thing you can do from the "Packages" folder is click the
 ![Download]({{ site.baseurl
 }}/img/playground-packages-button-download.png) button.
-This will download the package as a ZIP file called `docassemble-helloworld.zip`.
+This will download the Steward as a ZIP file called `docassemble-helloworld.zip`.

 If you unpack the contents of the ZIP file, you will have a folder called `docassemble-helloworld`.
-You can make changes to the files, then re-ZIP the `docassemble-helloworld` folder, and install the revised package on a **docassemble** server using the [Package Management] tool.
-Or, if you want to edit the revised contents of your package in the [Playground] again, click the
+You can make changes to the Steward's files, then re-ZIP the `docassemble-helloworld` folder, and install the revised Steward on a [server] using the
+[Package Management] tool.
+Or, if you want to edit the revised contents of your Steward in the [Playground] again, click the
 ![Upload]({{ site.baseurl
 }}/img/playground-packages-button-upload.png) button to upload the contents of your ZIP file into the [Playground].

 ## <a name="pypi"></a>Storing on PyPI

-A **docassemble** package is really just a regular [Python] package.
+When packaged, a Steward is really just a regular [Python] package.
 It follows all of the conventions of [Python] software package distribution.
-As a result, you can share your package on [PyPI], the central repository for [Python] software.
-This means that other people can install your package on their servers, just as they would install any [Python] software.
+As a result, you can share your packaged Steward on [PyPI], the central repository for [Python] software.
+This means that other people can install your Steward on their [servers], just as they would install any [Python] software.

-This section of the tutorial will explain how to upload the `docassemble.helloworld` package to [PyPI], but keep in mind that if you try this yourself on a package called `docassemble.helloworld`, you will probably get an error because package names on [PyPI] are unique and the `docassemble.helloworld` package has already been uploaded (by me!).
-However, these instructions will work if you adapt them to a unique package of your own.
+This section of the tutorial will explain how to upload the Steward `docassemble.helloworld` to [PyPI], but keep in mind that if you try this yourself on a Steward called `docassemble.helloworld`, you will probably get an error because package names on [PyPI] are unique and the `docassemble.helloworld` package has already been uploaded for this tutorial.
+However, these instructions will work if you adapt them by naming your Steward something unique.

 First, you need to create a username and password on [PyPI].

-The **docassemble** [configuration] on your server will need to be set up to allow publishing to [PyPI].
+The [configuration] of your [server] will need to be set up to allow publishing to [PyPI].
 To configure this, a user with `admin` [privileges] needs to go to "Configuration" on the menu and add the following to the [configuration]: